ellemaclennan/personal_benefits_calculator/README.md

 4. **Network Restrictions:** Assumes all providers are in-network.

 5. **Other Services:** Doesn't model primary care visits, lab tests, imaging, or other services separately.

+6. **HSA Use:** Assumes entirety of HSA goes towards healthcare costs.
+Investment accounting is not modeled.

 ## Installation & Setup
 1. Clone Repository.